neda-noor-m/DataEngineeringZoomCamp/README.md

 <h2>Some Practices</h2>

 1- run an python image with pandas installed. what we want as output, once we are immediately in, is "hello world" to be written in terminal. <br>
-make a file called Dockerfile and writr the code below: <br>
+create a file called Dockerfile and write the code below: <br>
 ```python
 from python:latest